CURRENTLY IN STOCK:

 for zone 7

 Ashton’s Pride is an autumn flowering camellia from the Ashton series bred by dr. Ackerman.
 It is a cross between a very hardy species camellia oleifera (cv.
 Plain Jane) and camellia sasanqua (cv.
 Santozaki).
-It produces medium large, 6-8 cm wide, soft pink, single flowers with yellow stamens ...
+It produces medium large, 6-8 cm wide, soft pink, single flowers with yellow ...

 IX - XI